 Bottomline resumes only tell you so much.
 The inability to holistically and instantaneously assess a candidate’s skills has always prevented business from hiring the most talented candidates.

 Hence, to minimize these difficulties, bolster quality decision-making and speed up the time-to-hire, pre-interview inefficiencies must be eliminated.
 HRs must zero in on the right candidate before commencing the interview process.
 They’ll need to know whether the applicant can fulfill the essential criteria and job requirements, by charting a concise filtration process at the initial stage.
 A meaningful talent evaluation from the beginning ensures that ensuing steps work toward more successful hiring.
+For instance, initiating a coding test for hiring jobs.
 Subsequently, hiring managers optimize their hiring by garnering detailed insights to ensure there are no additional biases in the process.
 This can help companies save considerable time and financial resources and also promote integrity.

 How does one do that?

-By undertaking technical screening to select the best candidates and ensure new hires are seamless fits.
+By undertaking tech screening to select the best candidates and ensure new hires are seamless fits.

 Technical screening is a significant process of simultaneously testing and evaluating thousands of technical candidates’ skills and experience against pre-decided parameters.
 Using a combination of knowledge and application-based techniques such as MCQs and simulators, a hiring manager filters out quality technical talent even before the interview.
 It is a filtration between receiving an application and hiring a candidate.